typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-assertions.md

 - `as` will enforce that you always use `... as foo`.
 - `angle-bracket` will enforce that you always use `<foo>...`
-- `never` will enforce that you do not do any type casting.
+- `never` will enforce that you do not do any type assertions.

 Most code bases will want to enforce not using `angle-bracket` style because it conflicts with JSX syntax, and is confusing when paired with with generic syntax.

-Some codebases like to go for an extra level of type safety, and ban casts altogether via the `never` option.
+Some codebases like to go for an extra level of type safety, and ban assertions altogether via the `never` option.

 ### objectLiteralTypeAssertions